January 4th, 2019 • workflow

 Since your data is constantly updated in a single master record, you won’t need as much storage for multiple copies of the same data.
 That’s a lot of money saved in hardware and cloud renting costs.

 This means that you can customize your software according to your requirements.
 Usually, to get this level of customization, companies invest in huge projects for specialized software that smaller companies can’t afford.
-With workflow as service on the cloud, you don’t have to worry about the costs and use something that is tailored to you.
+With workflow as a service on the cloud, you don’t have to worry about the costs and use something that is tailored to you.
 This is one of the biggest advantages of a SaaS customization workflow.

 Finally, the last advantage of workflow as service is the fact that you don’t have to talk to your IT team or the service provider when you want to create a new workflow.
-Most workflow for SaaS providers understand that not everyone has coding knowledge, so they’ve ensured that their platforms have very little, if at all, requirement for coding when it comes to adding new workflows.
+Most workflows for SaaS providers understand that not everyone has coding knowledge, so they’ve ensured that their platforms have very little, if at all, requirement for coding when it comes to adding new workflows.

 You can create your own workflows yourself, without requiring any technical input from the IT team or even the service provider.